nbadadali/outlook_chrome_extension-files/README.md

 The extension is built around three components that communicate via Chrome's messaging API:

 1. **Popup** (`popup.js`): Handles Microsoft OAuth sign-in and shows your connection status
-2. **Background script** (`background.js`): Manages the PKCE OAuth flow, stores and refreshes JWTs, and forwards chat messages to n8n
+2. **Background script** (`background.js`): Manages the PKCE OAuth flow, stores and refreshes JWTs, and forwards requests to n8n
-3. **Content script** (`content-outlook.js`): Injects the sidebar into Outlook Web, manages the chat UI, and extracts thread IDs from the URL for thread summarization
+3. **Content script** (`content-outlook.js`): Injects the sidebar into Outlook Web, manages the full chat and task UI, and extracts thread IDs from the URL for thread summarization

+When you open Outlook, the content script injects the sidebar and loads your inbox summary via n8n.
+When you send a message or request a task list, the background script makes an authenticated request to the n8n webhook, which processes it using AI and returns the response to your sidebar.

 ### Authentication Flow